 Lavender grows well in sunny, open areas.
 It likes well-drained soil, slightly sweet.
 This can be created in less ideal soils, with the addition of lime.
 Lavender is hard to germinate from seed, and it is best to buy established plants from a nursery.

+Hardy varieties of lavender are available in most locations, and fall is a good time to visit your local nursery to purchase lavender in 1- or 2-gallon pots.
 Grow lavender any way you like; thickly planted as a hedge, individual pots, or interplanted with other plants in your garden landscape.

 Harvest lavender flowers just before they fully open, and they will stay tightly closed and fragrant for many months.
-Take advantage of lavender's long lasting scent, and moth repelling ability, by cutting the entire stem and flower to make lavender wands or herb sachets.
+Take advantage of lavender's long lasting scent and moth repelling ability by cutting the entire stem and flower to make lavender wands or herb sachets.

-Once the flowers have opened, they are no longer as fragrant, and are much more fragile.
-These opened flowers still dry very well and can be cut for dried flower arrangements.
+Once the flowers have opened, they are no longer as fragrant and are much more fragile.
+These opened flowers still dry well and can be cut for dried flower arrangements.
 To cut for dried flowers, cut the stems cleanly, and hang upside down to dry, using an elastic band to keep them together.
 Once dried, their scent will last throughout the winter on display.

-All About Lavender:
+All About Lavender

 Lavender has been known for its gentle and soothing fragrance since ancient times.
 Used by Greeks and Romans in the public baths, the word lavender is derived from the Latin word lavare, or to wash.

 As a strewing herb, lavender not only offers a pleasing scent to us, it also repels insects.
-It was used to mask the scent of foul smells in the streets of old, and remains a universally delicate and lovely scent for households worldwide.
+It was used to mask the scent of foul smells in the streets of old and remains a universally delicate and lovely scent for households worldwide.

-A lovely headache balm can be made using lavender essential oil, beeswax and a light oil, then rubbed on the temples at the first sign of an impending headache.
-Helping to calm and bring sleep, lavender sachets are often tucked inside of pillows, where the troubled sleeper can enjoy the fragrance, while slipping into dreamland.
+A lovely headache balm can be made using lavender essential oil, beeswax, and a light oil, then rubbed on the temples at the first sign of an impending headache.
+Helping to calm and bring sleep, lavender sachets are often tucked inside of pillows, where the troubled sleeper can enjoy the fragrance while slipping into dreamland.

 Keep a bottle of lavender water in the refrigerator for a cooling remedy for scrapes and bruises, overheated bodies and emotions.
 It is a universal answer to many of your kid's little frustrations.
-I apply it to the back of their necks, forehead and backs of hands when they are out of sorts, and dab it on any boo-boo they may have.
+I apply it to the back of their necks, forehead, and backs of hands when they are out of sorts, and dab it on any boo-boo they may have.